gaois/Gaois.Localizer/README.md

 Numerous approaches can be taken when localising a website's homepage.
 Some websites will evaluate a user's preferred language and redirect them to a new URL, such as moving from `example.com` to `example.com/es`.
 This can be problematic, however, due to the nature of HTTP redirects and how they interact with the browser:

 - Some websites (for example, [mozilla.org](https://www.mozilla.org/)) examine the browser's language preferences and implement a 301 (permanent) redirect.
 This is fine if you are reasonably certain that users will mostly access the application in one language.
-However, many browser's indefinitely cache 301 redirects, meaning that even if the user later updates their browser settings—or they access the computer in a public location such as a school or a library— the browser will always take them to the first localised version of the site that was opened in that browser.
+However, many browsers indefinitely cache 301 redirects, meaning that even if the user later updates their browser settings—or they access the computer in a public location such as a school or a library— the browser will always take them to the first localised version of the site that was opened in that browser.
 - Many other websites implement 302 redirects, likely for the reasons described above.
-However, this is both semantically incorrect (302 redirects defined pages that have "Moved Temporarily" ) and bad for SEO as web crawlers tend to penalise pages with 302 redirects.
+However, this is both semantically incorrect (302 redirects define pages that have "Moved Temporarily") and bad for SEO as web crawlers tend to penalise pages with 302 redirects.

 Therefore, the default approach using the Fiontar.Localization library is not to redirect the user (i.e. the user stays on `example.com`) but the page UI and contents will be localized following criteria 2–4 described in Features above.
 We feel this gives the optimum results both in terms of SEO and user experience.